manofgod747/Psychology/README.md

 The mind splits when the body is violated

-The split contains the patterb of violation
+The split contains the pattern of violation

 The brain propagates the split until the violation is seen